JovianX/Service-Hub/documentation/service_hub-vs-alternatives.md

 # 🍱 Service-Hub vs. Alternatives

-JovianX Serivce-Hub offers a very simply way to create Self-Serivce experience for apps on Kubernetes.
+JovianX Serivce-Hub offers an effortless way to create a Self-Serivce experience for apps and infrastructure with Kubernetes.

-With Service-Hub you can create applicaiton tempaltes, and provide them as Self-Service applications to users (technical or non-technical), no extra DevOps magic glue reuqired to get started.
+With Service-Hub you can create service templates, and provide them as Self-Service applications to internal stakeholders (technical or non-technical), no extra DevOps magic glue is required to get started.

+Our focus is simplicity, excellent developer experience, and a short time-to-value.
 We love all of the alternatives/proxy tools in our space, and there are plenty.
-Our focus is on simplicitly, great developer experience, and a very short time-to-value.

 ### Service-Hub vs. Helmfile

-### Service-Hub vs. Helmsman

-### Service-Hub vs. Helm Dashboard
+### Service Hub vs. AWS Service Catalog

-### Service-Hub vs. Kubevela
+### Service Hub vs. Backstage

 ### Service-Hub vs. Kubeapps